-Imperfect Family Relationships: Moving Ahead
+Imperfect Family Relationships

 By Pamela D Wilson MS, BS/BA, CSA, NCG

 We so often hear others tell us to “get over it” when discussions of actions that our parents committed years ago come into conversation or when we discuss how relationships with our brothers or sisters are imperfect.
-Reality is that family relationships are often imperfect and this fact is brought into clear focus when caregiving becomes a family responsibility.
+The reality is that family relationships are often imperfect and this fact is brought into clear focus when caregiving becomes a family responsibility.

 Many times moving forward requires changing the way we think about a situation rather than hoping that others will change their actions or behaviors.
 Sometimes we have to let go of the idea that it is possible to control the outcome of a situation or control the way others—especially family members— think, respond or act.

 Some of us feel guilty that we are unable to be more supportive.
-Rather than being held captive by a complainer you might say, “I have three minutes to listen,” and then, “I hear your concerns.
+Rather than being held captive by a complainer, you might say, “I have three minutes to listen,” and then, “I hear your concerns.
 Have you thought about what changes you’d like to make?”
 This statement allows the listener to put a time frame on participation in negative talk and to escape a repeated situation that may permanently damage a relationship.

-It is up to us to decide when we’ve been hanging onto a hurt for too long and to move ahead with our life.
+It is up to us to decide when we’ve been hanging onto hurt for too long and to move ahead with our life.
 We regain our self-esteem when we decide not to remain a victim or to continue to be a participant in an imperfect situation.

 1. Sills, Judith Ph.D., “Let it Go,” Psychology Today, November/December 2014. p, 55-59.

-©2014 Pamela D. Wilson, All Rights Reserved.
+©2014, 2021 Pamela D. Wilson, All Rights Reserved.